 Topwater (anything that looks like a bug or frog or mouse)

 Sometimes you can get to the water and toss top water.
 The fish, bass included, will just not want to hit them, no matter what you do.
 But if they are hitting on top, hold on, you are going to have a blast!

 There are many flies that have weed guards built into the fly.
 If you aren’t sure where you’ll be fishing, grab a couple so you are prepared.

 Hooking a Bass

 When you fish with a fishing pole, the pole is usually kept mid-air out in front and you watch the bobber/line.
-In fly fishing, you will continually retrieve the fly line with pauses but your rod tip will be almost resting on the water as you draw the line in.
+In fly fishing, you will continually retrieve the fly line with pauses.
+But, your rod tip will be almost resting on the water as you draw the line in.
 Once you feel the presence of a bass you will hook set, drawing your rod tip up firmly with your fly line hand drawing the fly line tight.
-These actions will hopefully imbed the hook deep enough into the bass’s mouth tissue to retrieve it and net it.
-Bass aren’t dummies so do not feel like you are doing anything wrong if you are fly fishing and someone nearby is using a fishing pole and reeling them in.
+These actions will hopefully embed the hook deep enough into the bass’s mouth tissue to retrieve it and net it.
+Bass aren’t dummies.
+Do not feel like you are doing anything wrong if you are fly fishing and someone nearby is using a fishing pole and reeling them in.
 Remember, you are trying to do it the hard way and they are going the easy route.

 What are your best tips for bass fishing?

 Miss Pursuit is a participant in the Amazon Associates Program.
 Miss Pursuit may earn a small commission for our endorsement, recommendation, testimonial and/or link to any products or services from this website.
 Your purchase helps support our work in bringing you real information about hunting and the outdoors.